-No protein powder required for these Sweet Potato Protein Cookies!
+These Sweet Potato Protein Cookies don’t require protein powder!
 They’re gluten-free, made with real food ingredients and packed with protein and fiber.
 Enjoy them for breakfast or an afternoon snack!

-I’m calling them protein cookies, but you don’t need any protein powder to make them.
-If you’re looking something similar that uses protein powder, check out my recipe for Sweet Potato Protein Bars!
+If you’re looking for a protein cookie recipe, this one is great!
+Added bonus?
+You don’t need any protein powder to make these healthy protein cookies.
+If you’re looking for something similar that uses protein powder, check out my recipe for Sweet Potato Protein Bars!

 I rarely check the nutritional info for my recipes, but these had me curious so I put the recipe into MyFitnessPal.
 If you make a dozen cookies, each one has 6 grams of protein, 4 grams of fiber and 5 grams of sugar.
 If you make them a little bigger and make 8 cookies, each one has 9 grams of protein, 6 grams of fiber and 7 grams of sugar.
 That’s pretty good in my book!